Abeldlp/github-profiles/README.md

 ```
 ### Steps to build the code
 The build steps to build this project are automated via [Vercel](https://vercel.com/).
-The pipeline for this project will run when the `main` branch is pushed or when a pull request is merged into `main`
+The pipeline for this project will run when the `main` branch is pushed or when a pull request is merged into `main`.

 Changes pushed to main branch are directly deployed to production.
 Check [live site](https://github-profiles-zeta.vercel.app/)
-Pipeline steps.
+`Pipeline steps`
 - Build the project with npm run build
 - Make sure that dist is the output directory
 - Making a workspace on root folder